MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-03-Transform-data.md

    display(yearlySales)
     ```

     This time the results show the number of sales orders per year.
-Note that the select method includes a SQL **year** function to extract the year component of the *OrderDate* field, and then an **alias** method is used to assign a columm name to the extracted year value.
+Note that the select method includes a SQL **year** function to extract the year component of the *OrderDate* field, and then an **alias** method is used to assign a column name to the extracted year value.
 The data is then grouped by the derived *Year* column and the **count** of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting dataframe.

 > **Note**: To learn more about working with Dataframes in Azure Databricks, see [Introduction to DataFrames - Python](https://docs.microsoft.com/azure/databricks/spark/latest/dataframes-datasets/introduction-to-dataframes-python) in the Azure Databricks documentation.